 Chochoyotes are very typical in the south and middle of Mexico.
 They are dumplings that can be cooked in a broth or can be pan fried.
 You can make several varieties depending on the type of oil you use, you can add different herbs and even fill them with cheese!
 I like to make them as part of my soup and I make a nice size of batch so I can have leftovers for work.
-Please note that I was not going to publish this recipe, but I got tons of private messages in Instagram asking for it…so here we go.
-Full disclosure, you can modify it in a million directions.
+You can modify it in a million directions.
 This was my lazy football Sunday soup while drinking a nice glass of Bordeaux and organizing for the week ahead.
 Feel free to message me with any questions.

 • 2 Chicken broths (32 oz) or you can make your own from scratch